Written by Medicover Team and Medically Reviewed by Dr Badal Shivnarayan Taori, General Medicine.

 This type occurs in the lining of the uterus and is often associated with hormonal imbalances, particularly excess estrogen.
 It can range from simple hyperplasia, which has a low risk of progressing to cancer, to complex hyperplasia with atypia, which carries a higher risk.

-Benign prostatic hyperplasia (BPH) is a common condition in older men, characterized by the non-cancerous enlargement of the prostate gland.
-It can lead to urinary symptoms such as difficulty in urination and increased frequency.
+Benign prostatic hyperplasia (BPH) is a common condition in older men, characterised by the non-cancerous enlargement of the prostate gland.
+It can lead to urinary symptoms, such as difficulty urinating and increased frequency.

 Verrucous hyperplasia refers to the thickening of the skin or mucous membranes, often due to chronic irritation or viral infections.
 It is commonly seen in conditions like oral verrucous carcinoma.